JezaChen/PyQtInspect-Open/README.md

 - Cannot select some controls for **PyQt6**.

+- For some computers, sometimes the `QEnterEvent` will have the type `170` (which is `QEvent.DynamicPropertyChange`), which may cause crash when accessing the `propertyName` method.

 ## Source Code

 Currently, the source code distribution package can be downloaded from